Farming/Scheme and Grant Aid

 Organic Farming Scheme

 The Organic Farming Scheme is a 5-year scheme operated by the Department of Agriculture, Food and the Marine.
-It aims to support farmers converting or maintaining their farmland under organic production and is funded under Ireland’s new CAP Strategic Plan.
+It aims to support farmers converting or maintaining their farmland under organic production and is funded under Ireland’s CAP Strategic Plan.

-The most recent eligibility conditions are set out in the Department’s Terms and Conditions for the Organic Farming Scheme 2024.
+The most recent eligibility conditions are set out in the Department’s Terms and Conditions for the Organic Farming Scheme 2025.
 A minimum area of 3 ha is required for most enterprises (1 ha for horticulture, however, smaller growers may also be considered where it can be demonstrated to the Department that it is a commercial enterprise).
 The farmer or grower should be registered with an organic certification body such as the Irish Organic Association and have access to the Agfood.ie at the time of applying for the scheme.

 There are three straightforward steps in the application process.